 USA Addiction Statistics

-Drug abuse and addiction are overwhelming health care issues in the United States.
+Drug abuse and addiction are overwhelming public health issues in the United States.
 The most unbiased way to understand the scope of drug use in the U.S. is to look at the numbers.
 There are many statistics to show just how dangerous and widespread drug use and alcohol addiction are in the U.S.

-Battling addiction and ready for treatment?
+Battling addiction and ready for help?

-General Addiction Statistics
+General U.S. Addiction Statistics

-According to the National Center for Drug Abuse Statistics (NCDAS), nearly half of all people 12 and older in the United States have used an illicit substance at least once.
+Substance use is widespread in the United States—and the impact is staggering.
+According to the National Center for Drug Abuse Statistics (NCDAS), nearly half of all Americans aged 12 and older have used an illicit substance at least once in their lives.

 Below are some facts and statistics about just how prevalent substance abuse and addiction are today: